Mario Rosa

 Mario Rosa (8 May 1932 – 24 December 2022) was an Italian historian.

 Life and career

 Rosa was born on 8 May 1932.
 He studied at the Scuola Normale Superiore in Pisa.
-Rosa had taught early modern history at the Universities of Lecce, Bari, Pisa, La Sapienza of Rome and finally at the Scuola Normale Superiore di Pisa, where he served also as deputy-director and where he was actually emeritus.
+Rosa had taught early modern history at the Universities of Lecce, Bari, Pisa, La Sapienza of Rome and finally at the Scuola Normale Superiore of Pisa, where he served also as deputy-director and where he was actually emeritus.

 Rosa also taught as professeur invité at the École des Hautes Études en Sciences Sociales in Paris.
 He was of the Accademia nazionale dei Lincei.
 His research concerned the religious history of the 18th century, the ecclesiastical, cultural and religious history between 16th and 17th centuries, the history of science, academia and libraries.

 Rosa died on 24 December 2022, at the age of 90.